arista-eosplus/rbeapi/README.md

 * To generate a SWIX file for EOS with necessary dependencies, run ``rake all_rpms`` then follow the ``swix create`` instructions, provided by the build.
 NOTE:
-  PuppetLabs provides a puppet agent SWIX which includes Ruby 1.9.3 in /opt/puppet/bin/ which is different from where you might otherwise install Ruby.
+  [PuppetLabs](https://puppetlabs.com/misc/pe-files) provides a puppet agent SWIX which includes Ruby 1.9.3 in /opt/puppet/bin/ which is different from where you might otherwise install Ruby.
 If you have installed the puppet-enterprise SWIX, then you should build and use the ``pe-rbeapi`` swix, below.
-Otherwise, if you have installed Ruby 1.9+ in the standard system location, then the ``rbeapi`` SWIX may be used.
+Otherwise, if you have installed Ruby 1.9.3 in the standard system location, then the ``rbeapi`` SWIX may be used.

   ```